cran/kindisperse/README.md

 These are designed for simulating and testing the impacts of various dispersal and sampling parameters on a dataset, and for testing and validating the estimation functions.
-They return an object of class KinPairSimulation, which supplies a tibble (dataframe) of simulation results, as well as metadata capturing the simulation parameters.
+They return an object of class `KinPairSimulation`, which supplies a tibble (dataframe) of simulation results, as well as metadata capturing the simulation parameters.

 Three kernel types are supported for the next two simulations at